wandiong/simplebotchat/README.md

 - open locahost:4200

 #usage
-- say Hi on message text box and bot will reply you "Sup Man"
+- say Hi on message text box then hit send or either hit "use voice" and say "hi" and bot will reply you "Sup Man"
-- say Bye and bot wont ever miss you, he's so meanie :(
+- say Bye then hit send or hit "use voice" and say bye then bot wont ever miss you, he's so meanie :(

     but doesnt matter. we can edit him anyway